 Have You Found Your Pick?

-We hope you have found the answer to your problem among these examples of sound absorbing materials.
-If not, at least you have learned what to expect from these materials, as well as how they work.
-Today’s acoustic market is rich with options, and we are certain you will soon find something which will meet your every need.
+I hope you have found the answer to your problem among these examples of sound absorbing materials.
+If not, at least you have learned what to expect from these treatments, as well as how they work.
+Today’s acoustic market is rich with options, and I am certain you will find something which will meet your every need.